Vyral/tiffany-fykes-recruiting/_posts/2018-10-17-which-neighborhood-should-you-farm.md

 There are two main questions agents should consider when picking a neighborhood to farm:

 **1. Does the neighborhood have a good turnover rate?** An ideal neighborhood for farming would be one where people actually move semi-frequently.
 Therefore, aim for neighborhoods with a turnover rate of at least 6%.
 The bigger the turnover rate a neighborhood has, the better.
-To determine an area’s turnover rate, compare the number of recent sales versus the total number of homes, in general.
+To determine an area’s turnover rate, compare the number of recent sales versus the total number of homes.

 {% include pullquote.html %}